willvin313/PHPRad-Helpful-Resources/README.md

 ### willvin

+- [Radsystems Tutorial - Creating a Push Notification in Radsystems Studio(Classic) - Part 1](https://youtu.be/CrZAAMqzBIA): This video explains how you can use intigrate push notification in your PHPRad/Radsystems Studio project.
 - [PHPRad Tips and Tricks 6: How to use the Page Events properly - Part 1](https://www.youtube.com/watch?v=W0tsxWBHuqU): This video explains how you can use the Page Events in your PHPRad Projects.
 This is part 1 of a 2 video series.
 - [PHPRad Tips and Tricks 4: Integrating Barcode into your Project - Part 1](https://www.youtube.com/watch?v=SsQzXnNzBmk): This video explains how you can integrate barcode into your PHPRad Projects.
 This is part 1 of a 2 video series.
 Link for the final part, part 2. https://www.patreon.com/posts/32484018
 - [PHPRad Tips and Tricks 3: Integrating Frappe Gantt Chart to your Project - Part 1](https://www.youtube.com/watch?v=Q0b6yuRFHNw): This video explains the basic step of adding Frappe's Gantt Chart to PHPRad Projects.
 This is part 1 of a 3 video series.